budelman/ios-launch-screen-template-for-sketch/README.md

 ===

 Got a better way?
-Awesome, I'm all ears.
-Pull a branch, and show me the magic.
+Awesome, pull a branch, and let's collaborate.

 ---

-EverTrue on the web: [@evertrue](http://www.evertrue.com)

 Mat Budelman on the web: [@designedbymat on dribbble](https://dribbble.com/designedbymat)